Program

 Jiachen Zhou, SKLOIS, Institute of Information Engineering, Chinese Academy of Sciences, China

-Enhancing Model Poisoning Attacks to Byzantine-Robust Federated Learning via Critical Learning Periods
+Enhancing Model Poisoning Attacks to Byzantine-Robust Federated Learning via Critical Learning Periods [PDF]

 Gang Yan, UC Merced